ultrasound probe

 What you’ll see during the ultrasound

-During the procedure, you’ll see black and white images on the screen.
+During the procedure, you’ll see black-and-white images on the screen.
 These images represent different parts of your body being examined.

 For pregnancy ultrasounds, you might see your baby’s movements, heartbeat, and other details.
 The technician will take measurements and capture the necessary pictures to give a comprehensive view of your baby’s growth.